Amangkurat I of Mataram: Death

 Soon after this episode, Amangkurat fell sick in exile.
 According to the Babad Tanah Jawi, his death was catalyzed by poisoned coconut water given by the crown prince.
-Despite this, he still appointed his son as successor, but accompanied by a curse to his descendants that would become a king, except for one, would rule only for a short period.
+Despite this, he still appointed the crown prince as his successor, but along with a curse that none of the crown prince's descendants would ever become a king, except for one.
+Even that one would only rule for a short term.
 Amangkurat also made a will to his son to ask for help from the Dutch East India Company to seize the throne from Trunajaya.

 Amangkurat died in the Wanayasa forest and was buried near his teacher near Tegal.
 Because of its fragrant soil, the village where he was buried would be known as Tegalwangi or Tegalarum.
 Twelve Dutch soldiers led by Oufers attended his funeral.

 He was succeeded by his eldest son as susuhunan in 1677, who reigned as Amangkurat II.